Calling all energy sector disruptors

 Applying for the EnergyLab Scaleup Program is easy.
 Simply fill in an application form, attend an interview, and meet with our main utility partners.

-We use your answers to determine whether our Scaleup Program can help you achieve your goals.
+Before we start accepting applications, you can complete our expression of interest form.
+We will use your answers to determine whether our Scaleup Program can help you achieve your goals.

 The best applicants will be invited to attend an interview with the EnergyLab team during which we will clarify parts of your application and discuss your suitability for the program.